denisreilly/ntp-bcp/commentsIESGLastCall.md

 Eric Rescorla

 ## Resolution
-DS: We agree and adjusted the language accordingly.
-DPR: RFC 5905 directly states that the reference implementation is maintained at ntp.org, and right now ntp.org is tied in with the NTF.
+RFC 5905 directly states that the reference implementation is maintained at ntp.org, and right now that is maintained with the NTF.
+But we understand the point that ntpd has made some improvements that deviate from 5905 as written.

- Maybe we simply need to clarify that the NTF supports the reference implementation at ntp.org?
+We've removed "reference implementation" from the description and tweaked it a bit further.

 # Comment